Need Help? Give us a call.

 1 (800) 345-3452

-Small business startup costs are costs incurred before a business is up and running.
-The common startup costs business owners might need to budget for can include equipment purchases, starting fees, purchasing office space, buying inventory, advertising, building a website, purchasing office supplies, utility costs, and more.firame
+Small business startup costs are costs incurred while creating a business.
+The common startup costs business owners might need to budget for can include equipment purchases, starting fees, purchasing office space and supplies, buying inventory, advertising, building a website, borrowing capital, employee expenses, research expenses, utility costs, and more.

 Deciding to start a business is an incredibly exciting moment, but for new entrepreneurs, that excitement is often accompanied by uncertainty, anxiety, and doubt.
 Many of these feelings stem from financial worries: Not only do you have to worry about whether or not your business will be profitable in the medium- and long term, but you also have to think about the actual costs of starting a business.

 And those business startup costs can get pretty big.
 You have to buy equipment, software, sign a lease, and hire staff—and those are just the obvious ones.
 What about licenses and permits, website hosting, and business cards?

 It’s all too easy for gung-ho new business owners to jump into planning without thinking carefully enough about the business startup costs they’ll need to pay, and whether or not those costs are feasible.
 Here, we’ve put together a list of 14 different types of business startup costs you’ll need to consider when drawing up that first business plan.

 If this is your first business, estimating your start up costs is uncharted terrain for you—and uncharted terrain can be completely terrifying.

 Luckily, there are lots of resources out there for brand-new business owners, including the SBA’s startup costs worksheet and Gusto’s startup budget spreadsheet.
 Use this template to estimate the total amount of funds you’ll need to fulfill your initial expenses.
 That way, you’ll have a better understanding of how much capital you’ll need to raise when you seek startup funding.